Meeshkan/java-http-types/README.md

 ```

 # Reading HTTP exchanges
-This library can also be used to read HTTP Types recordings from an input (an InputStream, Reader or String):
+This library can also be used to read HTTP Types recordings from an input (an InputStream, Reader or String) for processing:
 ```java
 InputStream input = getClass().getResourceAsStream("/sample.jsonl");